cssninjaStudio/unplugin-fonts/README.md

 # unplugin-fonts

-㊗️ Universal Webfont loader
+㊗️ Universal Webfont loader - Unfonts

 [![npm](https://img.shields.io/npm/v/unplugin-fonts.svg)](https://www.npmjs.com/package/unplugin-fonts)

-Load fonts from any provider and use them in your project, whatever the framework you use.

-This module takes care of loading the font files and generating the font-face rules.
-By default it preloads the font files and uses the swap strategy, but you can customize this behavior.

-Currently supported providers:
+This plugin goes beyond just generating font-face rules - it also takes care of link preload and prefetch, optimizing font loading for a faster and more efficient user experience.

+Unfonts currently supports popular font providers like Typekit, Google Fonts, and Fontsource, as well as custom fonts.
+This gives you the flexibility to choose from a vast range of fonts and seamlessly integrate them into your projects.

+With Unfonts, you no longer have to manually manage font files and font-face rules, or worry about slow loading times.
+Our package does all the heavy lifting for you, so you can focus on creating amazing content with ease.

+View configuration:
 - [Typekit](#typekit)
 - [Google Fonts](#google-fonts)
 - [Custom Fonts](#custom-fonts)